 This course was developed through the collaboration of Wichita State University, industry subject matter experts, and the Federal Aviation Administration.
 The course is taught online, includes all teaching materials, and features real-world discussions facilitated by those with subject matter expertise and FAA representatives.
 Depending on prior knowledge and experience, students will spend approximately ten hours per week reviewing materials, participating in online discussions and testing their knowledge.

 After finishing a 1-week period of self-study of fundamental composites and successfully completing an examination, students proceed to more advanced topics through an on-line, interactive learning experience via Blackboard.
 Teaching methodology includes online discussions facilitated by subject matter experts, relevant documentation, and audio/visual aids.
-A hands-on lab will be offered separately at future times.
-Completion of the lab is required to receive a CSET certificate.

 Students will describe engineering principles for substantiating composite airframe structures during all stages of aircraft product certification.

 • Professionals responsible for the engineering of composites.